Please note: Data values previously published are subject to revision. For more information, refer to the vintage series in ALFRED®.

-For the week ending Oct.
-10, 2014, the St. Louis Fed Financial Stress Index (STLFSI) measured -1.031 for the week ending June 5, 2015.
-The index rose for the sixth consecutive week and is at its highest level since the week ending Feb.
+The St. Louis Fed Financial Stress Index (STLFSI) measured -1.031 for the week ending June 5, 2015.
+The index rose for the sixth consecutive week and was at its highest level since the week ending Feb.
 20, 2015.
 Year to date, the index has averaged -1.076, up from the average of -1.373 for same period in 2014.

 For an explanation of the 18 component variables in the STLFSI, refer to the STLFSI Key.